Aliswitwit/start-stop-latch-rslogix/README.md

 ## 🔧 Ladder Logic:

+### 📸 Resting State
+> This is the initial state of the logic.
+Neither the Start nor Stop buttons are pressed.
+The internal memory bit `B3:0/0` is OFF, and the motor output `O:2/0` is de-energized.

 ### 📸 Start Button Pressed
 > The Start button (`I:1/0`) has been pressed, initiating the motor control logic.
 The rung conditions are true, and the internal memory bit `B3:0/0` is energized via the latch logic.